Here’s another example of how to incorporate both gold star and green star ratings (you can see more examples here).

 We do not take the concern over child labor or slave labor lightly, and we are currently in ongoing conversations with Hershey’s about its existing social accountability programs … Whole Foods Market is removing Scharffen Berger chocolate from our shelves pending receiving further information from Hershey’s.

-So back to Converse (again).
+Back to Converse – again!
 In their case ownership by Nike has changed the company in major ways, particularly in moving production from the US to Asia, so there’s no question that evaluation of Converse must also consider Nike’s corporate practices.
 Here’s a nice presentation on Converse shoes, including some details on how things have changed since Nike took over.

 This article describes some of the concerns over factory conditions where Converse are made.